GlPortal/website/content/faq.md

 ## Will there be multiplayer?
 We did not have time to work on this yet.
 But you are welcome to take on the project.
 ## Will there be guns?
-We wan't to keep GlPortal family friendly but we are looking forward to add action orientated games in the GlPortal franchise.
+We want to keep GlPortal family friendly but we are looking forward to add action orientated games in the GlPortal franchise.
 We want to keep it a seperate game though.
 ## Can I join?
 Yes.
 Go ahead.
 Check the menu entry "contribute".
 ## My question is not answered here, where can I ask a question?